Skip to contents

 legend.ylim

-Vector of two floats representing the y-coordinate limits of the legend in device coordinates (between 0 and 1).
+Vector specifying the y-coordinate limits of the legend in device coordinates (between 0 and 1).
 Defaults to c(0.05, 0.2).

 cex.maj